rstoyanchev/spring-32-test-webapps/spring-mvc-test-server/slides.md

 !SLIDE small bullets incremental
 # `@WebAppConfiguration` vs. "Standalone"
 * "Standalone" more targetted<br> one controller at a time, explicit config
-* `@WebAppConfiguration` also tests application config
+* `@WebAppConfiguration` verifies application config
-* No right or wrong, different testing styles
+* No right or wrong choice, different test styles
-* May mix and match
+* May also mix and match

 !SLIDE small bullets incremental
 # Performing Requests
 * Specify HTTP method and URI at a minimum
-* Additional builder-style methods
-* Corresponding to `MockHttpServletRequest` fields
+* Additional builder-style methods corresponding to `MockHttpServletRequest` fields

 !SLIDE smaller
 # Request Examples